Markf349g/proxmox-temperature-sensors-to-mqtt/README.md

 # 📡 Proxmox Temperature Sensors to MQTT 🌡
 ### 🚀 **Easily Send Proxmox Sensor Temperatures via MQTT!**

-> **Note**: This is an unfinished version of the repository.
-It will become fully functional after data updates.
-This note will be removed in the final version.
+> **Note**: This project was inspired by the website https://bootuse.com/2023/04/14/cpu-temp-nvme-temp-from-proxmox-to-home-assistant.

 ---